airhorns/trestle-omniauth/README.md

 end
 ```
  - Omniauth listens using the same path prefix that Trestle is set up with.
 So, if `Trestle.config.path = "/admin"`, the auth URLs will be `/admin/auth/:provider` etc. This is implemented using Omniauth's `:path_prefix` provider option which is passed automatically.
+ - The `developer` Omniauth strategy does a direct POST without using Rails' form helpers, so it trigger's Rails CSRF protection and won't work by default.
+You can disable CSRF protection for your app to get it to work (definitely not recommended), or just use the same provider you'd use in production with a different client ID / client secret.

 ## License